This page refers to on-campus marketing. For off-campus marketing, please refer to the Off-Campus Branding Guidelines.

 - McKay Library: Requires approval from the library Administrative office.

-- Ricks: Poster rails on all floors.
-Use of Rick's bulletin boards requires permission from the adjacent offices.
+- Ricks: Use of Rick's bulletin boards requires permission from the adjacent offices.

-- Romney: Poster rails on all three floors.
-Some open bulletin boards on first and second floors.
+- Romney: Some open bulletin boards on first and second floors.

-- Smith: Poster rails on all floors.
-Use of Smith bulletin boards requires permission from the adjacent offices.
+- Smith: Use of Smith bulletin boards requires permission from the adjacent offices.

 - Spori: Bulletin boards in south entrance and stairways.